 F.I.R.E. is the Minnesota Educator Academy's Anti-Racism Program, and the acronym stands for Facing Inequities and Racism in Education.

 Details about Education Minnesota's Educator Policy Innovation Center.

-Read what EPIC has been working on.
+Read what our Educator Policy Innovation Center has been working on.

 Get the training and resources you need for effective union leadership -- all in one place!